The Backroads to Sturgis

 You've been to Sturgis year after year...see what else is on South Dakota's horizons!

-The rush to the 84th Sturgis Motorcycle Rally is about to swing into full gear here in the midwest.
-Bikers from all over the nation are loading up to ride the highways to the Black Hills, heading to the straight shots over the plains like I-90, SD-34, US-14, and US-212.
+The rush to the 85th Sturgis Motorcycle Rally is about to swing into full gear here in the midwest.
+Bikers from all over the nation are loading up to ride the highways to the Black Hills, filing to the straight shots over the plains like I-90, SD-34, US-14, and US-212.
 While all these highways have their highlights, South Dakota has more to offer bikers willing to take the backroads.
-If you’ve been coming to Sturgis year after year, or if it’s your first trip out west, rolling off the beaten path is going to expand your horizons to what you can see on South Dakota roads.
+If you’ve been coming to Sturgis year after year, or if it’s your first trip out west, rolling off the beaten path will take you to new horizons and worthy sights in South Dakota.
+Learn more about South Dakota's #RallyRush2025 here!

 Historic Rides: Highways 1804 & 1806

-If green-and-amber prairies dropping away to grand sweeps of river, framed by rolling hills ranging in size from gentle slopes to “hey, is that a mountain over there?”, is something you’d like to see on your Sturgis road trip, rather than the average stretch of concrete and endless Wall Drug billboard advertising, Highways 1804 and 1806 are for you.
-Also called the Lewis & Clark Trail, or the Native American Scenic Byway, these scenic highways run along the Missouri River, largest river in the midwest.
-The Native American Scenic Byway runs through the five tribes – Standing Rock, Cheyenne River, Lower Brule, Crow Creek, and Yankton Sioux – that line the Missouri River in Central Sodak.
-The Missouri River in South Dakota has been expanded into lakes by dams, stretching the river valley into four large reservoirs – no longer a moderately-sized spit of water.
+If green-and-amber prairies dropping away to grand sweeps of river, framed by rolling hills ranging in size from gentle slopes to “hey, is that a mountain over there?”, is landscape you’d like to be surrounded by on your road trip, Highways 1804 and 1806 are for you.
+Also called the Lewis & Clark Trail, or the Native American Scenic Byway, these scenic highways run along the largest river in the midwest, the Missouri River.
+The Native American Scenic Byway runs through five tribes – Standing Rock, Cheyenne River, Lower Brule, Crow Creek, and Yankton Sioux – that line the river.
+The Missouri River in South Dakota is larger than life, having been expanded into lakes by dams, stretching the river valley into four large reservoirs.
 If you’ve been through Chamberlain and Oacoma on I-90 and took the plunge down that dizzying slope into the river valley and over the bridge, picture an entire road trip like that.
-You’ll be ascending the hills and bluffs, winding up or down among them, coming to peaks and seeing for miles across the river valley and lush plains.
+You’ll be ascending the hills and bluffs, winding up and down among them, coming to peaks and seeing for miles across the river valley and lush plains.

-Taking 1806 or 1804 in the southern section of the Lewis & Clark Trail, around Bonesteel, Herrick, Burke, and up to Platte over the river, the road twists around the hills, carrying you across rural countryside.
+The southern section of the Lewis & Clark Trail, around Bonesteel, Herrick, Burke, and up to Platte, is a winding, twisting path through the hills, carrying you across rural countryside.
+This section of the Lewis & Clark trail also intertwines with the cultural Oyate Trail and is another ride & dive exploring highways 18 & 50 traveling east or west.
 Scenic honestly comes up short to describe the beauty of the landscape here.

-In the northern parts, taking 1804 up to Forest City, Gettysburg, Akaska, and Mobridge, the road undulates up and down as it follows the river zig-zag.
-You feel like you are on the edge of a bumpy shelf: to the east farmland splays as far as the eye can see, and to the west the hills dimple the top of the valley edge where you can see down into the river.
+On the northern section, going up to Forest City, Gettysburg, Akaska, and Mobridge, the road undulates up and down as it follows the river zig-zag.
+You feel like you are on the edge of a bumpy shelf: to the east, farmland splays as far as the eye can see, and to the west the hills dimple the top of the valley edge where you can see down into the river.

-To see the Lewis & Clark Trail or Native American Scenic Byway routes, view the map.
+To see the Lewis & Clark Trail, Native American Scenic Byway, or the Oyate Trail routes, view the map.

 What’s the Vibe?